vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 of Nagarī and also the district around it’.
 4

-Five inscriptions have been reportedly found in Nagarī and surroundings, one of them is the famous Ghoṣ¯uṇḍī Well Stone Inscription,5 recording the establishment of a stone enclosure around the Nārāyaṇa Vāṭikā, which was dedicated
+Five inscriptions have been reportedly found in Nagarī and surroundings, one of them is the famous Ghoṣūṇḍī Well Stone Inscription,5 recording the establishment of a stone enclosure around the Nārāyaṇa Vāṭikā, which was dedicated

 to the two gods Saṁkarṣaṇa and Vāsudeva.
 The site of this Vāṭikā has been